A Sleeping Life

 A Sleeping Life is a crime-novel by British writer Ruth Rendell, first published in 1978.
 It features her popular investigator Detective Inspector Wexford, and is the tenth novel in the series.

-It was shortlisted for the Mystery Writers' Of America Edgar Award, making it one of only two Inspector Wexford novels ever to have been shortlisted for either of the "big two" crime-fiction awards, the Edgar or the CWA Gold Dagger.
-An Unkindness of Ravens was also nominated several years later.
+A Sleeping Life was a finalist for the 1979 Edgar Allan Poe Award for Best Novel.
+It was one of two Inspector Wexford novels to have been shortlisted for either of the "big two" crime-fiction awards, the Edgar or the CWA Gold Dagger.
+An Unkindness of Ravens was also nominated in 1986.

+Reception

+In a starred review, Kirkus Reviews wrote, "When Rendell writes crime-from-the-criminal-point-of-view, she is gripping and creepy.
+When she writes straightforward detection starring homely, countryish Inspector Wexford, she is even better".